 And, with this increase in flexibility, you’ll probably notice that some of your aches and pains start to disappear.
 This is no coincidence, as tight hip joints can cause strain on your knee joints due to misalignment.
 Tight hamstrings can also cause your lumbar spine to flatten, which can lead to back pain.

 So, the more you stretch out your joints through yoga poses, the less achy your body will feel.
+But if you are a beginner, it is recommended to attend sessions in a wellness retreat or even just in a studio and ask for help from a yoga professional to avoid accidents such as sprains.

 - Perfect Your Posture